Terms and conditions

 ORR will always try to ensure that all material on these pages is accurate but we cannot guarantee that it will be free from error at all times.

-The names, images and logos identifying the Office of Rail Regulation, are proprietary marks of the Office of Rail Regulation.
+The names, images and logos identifying the Office of Rail and Road, are proprietary marks of the Office of Rail and Road.
 Copying our logos and/or any other third party logos accessed via this website is not permitted without prior approval from the relevant copyright owner.

 Requests for permission to use our logo should be directed to us.
 Please contact us.
 Tell us how and why your wish to use our logo(s).
 Please include your contact details name, address, telephone number, fax number and email.